muskanp957/Muskan_test_1/README.md

 2.The entire virtual DOM gets updated (no changes are made to the webpage at this stage) 3.The updated virtual DOM gets compared to its previous state.
 React then figures out which objects have changed.
 4.The changed objects, and the changed objects only, get updated on the real DOM.
-5.Changes in the real DOM cause the screen to change and update to the new state.
+5.Changes in the real DOM cause the screen to change and update to the new state

 Que4.Mention some difference between MYSQL and No SQL?
 Ans4.MySQL is a relational database.
 It’s because the data in MySQL is saved in different tables, and relationships are made using primary keys or foreign keys.
 Both small and large businesses can profit from MySQL.
 Because of its speed and it is easy to use.
 It is a very powerful application in and of itself, handling a significant percentage of the functionality of the most costly and complex database products.